Connect with others who understand.

 Written by Maureen McNulty

-Many people who have breast cancer use hormonal therapy as a part of their treatment plan.
-There are several types of hormonal therapies, which are useful for controlling breast cancer cells that contain certain proteins that enable hormones to affect the cell.
-However, hormonal therapies won’t help if a person’s breast cancer cells lack these proteins.
+Many people who have breast cancer use hormonal therapy — also called endocrine therapy — as a part of their treatment plan.
+There are several types of hormonal therapies.
+Hormonal therapies are useful for controlling breast cancer cells with certain proteins that make them grow when hormones are present.
+However, not all breast cancer cells have those proteins, and in those cases, hormonal therapies won’t help.

 Hormones and Breast Cancer

-Hormones are substances that travel throughout the body within the blood.
+Hormones are substances that travel throughout your body in your blood.
 Their job is to send signals between different parts of the body.
 Hormones help control body processes such as metabolism, growth, and mood.
 Certain hormones regulate sexual development and the reproductive system.

-Most women produce high levels of the hormones estrogen and progesterone, according to the National Cancer Institute.
-Before menopause, the ovaries are the main source of these hormones.
-During menopause, the ovaries shut down and stop producing estrogen and progesterone.
-Other tissues, including ovaries, skin, and fat, continue to make these hormones at lower levels.
+Before menopause, the ovaries are the main source of estrogen and progesterone in females.
+After menopause, the ovaries cease regular function and produce far less estrogen and progesterone.
+Other tissues, including skin and fat cells, continue to make these hormones at lower levels.

 Hormone Receptors

 Normal breast cells contain proteins called hormone receptors on their outer surface.
-There are two main hormone receptors found on these cells — estrogen receptor (ER) and progesterone receptor (PR).
-Hormone receptor proteins allow a cell to recognize and respond to signals from the estrogen and progesterone hormones.
+There are two main hormone receptors found on these cells: estrogen receptors (ER) and progesterone receptors (PR).
+These hormone receptor proteins allow a cell to recognize and respond to signals from the hormones estrogen and progesterone.

 When breast cells turn cancerous, they often keep their hormone receptors.
 In some cases, breast cancer cells lose the ability to make ER and PR.
 When diagnosing someone with breast cancer, doctors often perform tests to determine whether hormone receptors are present.
-Doctors may use several terms to describe hormone receptor status:
+Health care providers may use several terms to describe hormone receptor status:

 • Hormone receptor-positive — Breast cancer cells contain ER, PR, or both.

-• Hormone receptor-negative — Cells within a breast tumor do not have ER or PR.
+• Hormone receptor-negative — Cells within a breast tumor lack both ER and PR.

 • ER-positive — Cells contain ER.